maziac/DeZog/documentation/Usage.md

 Just place a call like this in your main loop:
 ~~~
 main_loop:
-    call dezog_check_for_message
+    call dezog_poll
     ...
     jp main_loop
 ~~~

-If you press "Pause" in vscode your program is paused now with the PC located just after the 'dezog_check_for_message' call.
+If you press "Pause" in vscode your program is paused now with the PC located just after the 'dezog_poll' call.

-The call to 'dezog_check_for_message'
+The call to 'dezog_poll'
 - does not change any register
 - uses a few bytes on the stack (about 8)
 - takes about 80 T-states until it returns (if no "pause")